What Fiction Writers Can Learn from Stage Magicians

 On Defamiliarization and the Beholder’s Share

 We know what a magic show looks like: a guy in a bad suit—too much silk, too baggy in the jacket—on a large stage, maybe with an assistant.
 Audience in front of him, far enough away to feel comfortable.
 Far enough to know we’re being entertained, that we’re being fooled.
 We’ve read this story.
 It’s a good one, but it’s safe.
-This is the expectation that Jay seeks to rupture.
+This is the expectation that Jay seeks to rupture.“Many magicians have become too comfortable inhabiting the same two emotions for an entire show: humor and astonishment.”

 “Many magicians have become too comfortable inhabiting the same two emotions for an entire show: humor and astonishment,” Jay says.
 “Those are both great feelings, and most decent magic shows offer both feelings in abundance.
 But my question is this: what about everything else?
 Is it possible to feel fear in a magic show?
 Love?
 Utter shock?
 Being uncomfortable?”